 Sun Screen should be applied at least 30mins before the children go outside.
-For children who attend the setting on a part time basis the setting should encourage parents to apply the cream at home.
+Dunoon Primary School ELC will encourage parents to apply the cream at home.
 If the cream has to be applied by the setting a consent form should be signed by the parent allowing the setting to do so.
-Parents should provide sun screen for the setting to use.
+If parents do not wish that their child uses the nursery sun cream then they should provide sun screen for the setting to use.
 Staff should record when the cream was applied to ensure correct procedures in relation to the application of the sun screen are being followed.